This is the best Sri Lankan beef curry recipe I’ve ever tried and I’m so excited to share the recipe with you all.

 Try the recipe for a melt-in-your-mouth tender beef curry.
 The secret is low heat slow cooking with the perfect spices.

 To marinate the beef

-Marinade your beef cubes with Sri Lankan roasted curry powder, black pepper powder, turmeric, and a bit of salt.
+Marinade your beef cubes with Sri Lankan roasted curry powder, black pepper powder, turmeric, white vinegar, and a bit of salt.
 Leave it on the counter while you prep other ingredients. (about 10mins).

 Heat 2tbsps of coconut oil in a pot. (clay pots and cast iron pots are better as they retain the heat).
 Add 1/4 tsp cumin seeds, 2 tsp red chili powder, and fry them in oil until the red chili powder become dark and your oil becomes red in color.

 Then add 3 cloves, 3 cardamoms (crush the pods lightly to open them), curry leaves, pandan leaves, cinnamon stick, fenugreek seeds to the oil, and saute for about 30seconds until you get a really good aroma.

 Now add 4 cloves of garlic chopped and fry for few seconds.
 Then add your chopped onion and bit of salt and fry in oil until the onions become soft and translucent.

 Add your marinated beef cubes into the oil and fry for about a minute to get a good sear on the outside of the beef pieces.

 Add one cup of thin coconut milk, cover, and cook on very low heat for about an hour.
 Check the curry from time to time to see if it has enough liquid.
 If it doesn't, add more water or thin coconut milk.
 Also, make sure you stir it to avoid the bottom meat from roasting and sticking to the pot.